apu-nahasapemapetilon/datasciencecoursera/README.md

 # datasciencecoursera
-this is a repo created for the Data Scientist's Toolboc course
+this is a repo created for the Data Scientist's Toolbox course